mlabs-haskell/hydra-auction/doc/off_chain_spec.md

   * Later, when Hydra will support incremental commits and decommits (see Hydra spec for details), same Hydra Head and set of delegates can be reused for multiple Auctions.

+## Decisions

 * Anyone can place auction into Hydra Head.
     * At the same time any Auction has its Hydra Head Id recorded on-chain and cannot be placed on any other Hydra Head.

+## To be decided

+* Should Delegate server validate transactions before posting them to L2 or only Hydra Ledger and Frontend should do that.

 ## Off-chain workflow